-- i) Spasticity: Baclofen, diazepam, gabapentin, and less frequently clonidine, tizanadine, dantrolene sodium, carisprodol, cyclobenzaprine - ii) Autonomic dysreflexia: Topical lidocaine, nifedipine, nitrates (nitroglycerine paste), propanolol, and also phenoxybenzamine, terazosin, diazoxide, hydralazine

-- iii) Neuropathic pain: Amitriptyline, nortriptyline, trazadone, gabapentin, carbamazepine, also baclofen, tizanidine, clonidine, mexiletine, lidocaine, capsaicin - iv) Depression: Fluoxetine, fluvoxamine, sertraline, escitalopram, also paroxetine, amitriptyline, nortriptyline - v) Psycho-modulation: Methylphenidate, valproate, bromocriptine, propanolol, risperidone, haloperidol, lorazepam, also chloral hydrate, zolpidem, nortriptyline, fluvoxamine - vi) Bladder management: Tolterodine, oxybutinin, baclofen, terazosin, also propantheline, amitiptyline, flavoxate, ephedrine, bethanecol, prazosin, dantrolene, tizanidine - vii) Bowel management: Psyllium, isphagula, lactulose, senna, bisacodyl, also docusate, gylcerine, and paraffin.
+- i) Spasticity: Baclofen, diazepam, gabapentin, tizanadine, carisprodol, cyclobenzaprine, orphenadrine, botulinum toxin - ii) Autonomic dysreflexia: Topical lidocaine, nifedipine, nitrates (nitroglycerine paste), propanolol, and also phenoxybenzamine, terazosin, diazoxide, hydralazine - Neuropathic pain: Amitriptyline, nortriptyline, trazadone, gabapentin and pregabalin, carbamazepine, also baclofen, tizanidine, clonidine, mexiletine, lidocaine, capsaicin - iv) Depression: Fluoxetine, fluvoxamine, sertraline, escitalopram, mirtazapine, amitriptyline, nortriptyline - v) Psycho-modulation including neurostimulants, suppresants and sedatives: Methylphenidate, amantadine, bromocriptine, valproate, propanolol, quetiapine, risperidone, haloperidol, lorazepam, also chloral hydrate, zolpidem, - vi) Bladder management: Tolterodine, oxybutinin, baclofen, terazosin, tamsulosin, finasteride, also propantheline, amitiptyline, flavoxate, ephedrine, bethanecol, prazosin, - vii) Bowel management: Psyllium, isphagula, lactulose, senna, bisacodyl, also docusate, gylcerine, and paraffin.

-II.
 COPING WITH DISABILITIES

 The process of coping with disabilities is different for an adult than for a child.
-The child has to contend with issues of growing-up physically and mentally, and development of functional or social skills and relationships.
-The adult presumably has already attained these and the challenges of coping include changes to previously intact abilities, life-roles, and yet-to-be achieved lifegoals.
+The child has to contend with issues of growing up (physically and mentally), and development of functional or social skills and relationships.
+The adult presumably has already attained these and the challenges of coping include loss or changes to previously intact abilities, life-roles, and yet-to-be achieved life goals.
 The process will again vary depending on the age, as a young adult might have concerns about his family and providing for their future, whereas the elderly might have greater concerns about abandonment and death.